xtensa/PodEmu/README.md

 ## Supported serial interfaces (for DIY cable)

- - FTDI: FT232R, FT231X
+ - FTDI: FT232R, FT231X, FT311D, FT312D
  - Prolific: PL2303
  - SiLabs: CP2102, CP2105, CP2108, CP2110

-PodEmu was tested with PL2303, FT232R and CP2102.
+PodEmu was tested with FT312D, PL2303, FT232R and CP2102.
 Other chips should also work (as claimed by driver developer), but were never tested with PodEmu.

 ## TODO

- - Support for FT311D/FT312D
  - Add support for playlist/album/artist browse

 ## Credits